ingrid-sabino/youtube-trending-analytics/README.md

-# YouTube Trending Analytics (Mexico)
+# YouTube Trending Analytics (US)

-This is an exploratory data analysis project based on trending videos in Mexico using the public dataset [YouTube Trending Videos - Kaggle](https://www.kaggle.com/datasets/datasnaek/youtube-new).
+This is an exploratory data analysis project based on trending videos in US using the public dataset [YouTube Trending Videos - Kaggle](https://www.kaggle.com/datasets/datasnaek/youtube-new).

 ## 🔍 Objectives